 Edinburgh’s Castle History

-Edinburgh Castle during the Medieval Era
+Edinburgh Castle During the Medieval Era

-The Castle afterwards suffered many sieges and retrievals as it served as an important landmark for the Scottish Royal family.
-Up until David II of Scotland who ruled from 1329 to 1371 whose interest in the castle was not less that his predecessors.
-King David adde a massive new tower, that is known today as “David’s Tower”.
-He was most likely inspired by the new addition to Windsor Castle in England.
-It is said that the tower used to be 30 meters high.
-It served as the location of the royal chambers for almost a century.
+The castle subsequently endured numerous sieges and recoveries as it served as a crucial stronghold for the Scottish royal family.
+Up until David II of Scotland (1329-1371), the castle remained a focal point of royal interest.
+King David added a substantial new tower, now known as David’s Tower.
+Likely inspired by the recent additions to Windsor Castle in England, the tower is estimated to have been around 30 meters high.
+It served as the royal chamber for nearly a century.

-By the end of the reign of James I of Scotland from 1406 to 1437, he built another tower behind David’s Tower.
-The tower included a huge hall built especially for banquets.
-Thus, this chamber replaced the royal chambers in David’s Tower.
 It is said that one of these chambers was the location of what is known in history as the “Black Dinner” in 1440.
-The name was given to the occasion to describe the event when the principal heads of the Douglas Clan were invited to dine with King James II, then they were executed.
-The event was so influential to artists to date.
-It is said that this historic event was the source of inspiration to the Red wedding scene in the famous HBO series; Game of Thrones.
+The name was given to the occasion to describe the event when the principal heads of the Douglas Clan were invited to dine with King James II; then, they were executed.
+The event has been influential to artists to date.
+It is said that this historic event was the source of inspiration for the Red wedding scene in the famous HBO series Game of Thrones.

 Edinburgh Castle during the Early Modern Era